spinkube/documentation/content/en/blog/community/spinkube-kind-rd/index.md

 ![KinD create cluster on *nix](lima-kind-create-cluster.png)

-Now that you have a KinD cluster running with the spin plugin enabled for `containerD`.
+Now that you have a KinD cluster running with the spin plugin enabled for `containerd`.
 However, it is not yet used by Kubernetes (`runtimeClass`).
 This will be done on the next section.

 ## Deploy SpinKube